-- The EU’s desire to develop their own technological approach has served as a disadvantage to member states.
-When it came to Coronavirus contact tracing apps, many countries were slow in response due to a desire to independently develop apps, rather than simply use apps which were already made by other actors.
+- The EU’s desire to develop its own technological approach has served as a disadvantage to member states.
+When it came to Coronavirus contact tracing apps, many countries were slow in response due to a desire to independently develop apps, rather than simply use apps that were already made by other actors.

 - Furthermore, the domestic isolation of this market would not serve to create a competitive data market but would stunt the progression as only large-scale actors hold the capacity and band-with to innovate and survive.

 - Despite political pressures of de-globalist movements and the pursuit of ´strategic autonomy´ the European Union should not try to go it alone in the digital era.
 A successful development can be found in a balance between individual privacy and market cooperation.

 Data is crucial to success in the modern world.
 Every successful business model is now data-driven.
 It is not enough to simply have access to a massive amount of data, however, it must come with expertise, entrepreneurial skills, and smart regulations.
 The EU should invest in sectors where it is strong, such as manufacturing and smart cities.
 To successfully defend European values and interests, the EU must remain competitive in the digital economy.
 However, this should be done in cooperation with its allies, not alone.
 Projects such as Gaia-X may stray too close to protectionism to be useful and risk a balkanized digital world.
 Europe must consider whether its sovereigntist approach is the best suited for its needs.

 Brussels understands the importance of data in the modern word, but its view may be simplistic at times.